What Everyone Needs To Know About Green House Cleaning

 Cradle to Cradle – The Cradle to Cradle Products Innovation Institute is a nonprofit organization that is transforming the safety, health, and sustainability of products.
 They evaluate material health, material reuse, renewable energy and carbon management, water stewardship, and social fairness of a product.
 They then issue achievement level labels based on their evaluation of those five areas.

-If you don’t have time to do the green house cleaning yourself, there are plenty of green house cleaning services available.
-Just do a quick google search and you will find them in your area.
+If you don’t have time to do the green cleaning yourself, there are plenty of green cleaning services available.
+Just do a quick Google search, and you will find them in your area.
 But what makes these cleaning services different from a normal house cleaning service?

-Green cleaning products – Green house cleaning services will obviously use green cleaning products that have one of the certified green or eco-friendly labels as well as natural, non-toxic everyday household products.
-The green products would also follow some or most of the previously mentioned positive environmental attributes.
+Green cleaning services will use green cleaning products with one of the certified green or eco-friendly labels as well as natural, non-toxic everyday household products.
+The green products would also follow some or most of the previously mentioned positive environmental attributes

 They will more than likely be plant-based and include most or all ingredients on the label.
 This would also mean their products would not contain any harsh chemicals which a normal house cleaning service may use.

-Green cleaning vacuums – Green cleaning equipment for green house cleaning can mean using vacuums and other equipment that are energy efficient.
-It can also mean using vacuums that have high-efficiency particulate absorbing (HEPA) filters.
-HEPA filtered vacuums effectively capture fine particles and minimize particles from being reintroduced into the air.
+Green cleaning equipment for green cleaning can mean using vacuums and other equipment that are energy efficient.
+It can also mean using vacuums with high-efficiency particulate absorbing (HEPA) filters.
+HEPA-filtered vacuums effectively capture fine particles and minimize particles from being reintroduced into the air.

-Green cleaning procedures – For a safer and healthier environment, a green cleaning service may use different colored microfiber cloths, dusters, and mop heads for different rooms.
-This avoids microfiber rags being used in the bathroom then accidentally being used again in the kitchen.
+For a safer and healthier environment, a green cleaning service may use different colored microfiber cloths, dusters, and mop heads for different rooms.
+This avoids microfiber rags being used in the bathroom and then accidentally being used again in the kitchen.

-Other green house cleaning procedures would include reducing the amount of water and cleaning products for cleaning and using the appropriate ventilation for drying after cleaning as well as recycling whenever possible.
+Other green cleaning procedures would include reducing the amount of water and cleaning products for cleaning and recycling whenever possible.

 If natural, green cleaning is the way you want to clean your home, then you’re going to be reaping three major benefits:

 Dust, pet hair, and dander can cause indoor pollution.
-Using a HEPA filtered vacuum will remove 99.97% of all particles with a diameter of 0.3 microns or more greatly reducing asthma and allergy causes in your home.
+Using a HEPA-filtered vacuum will remove 99.97% of all particles with a diameter of 0.3 microns or more, reducing asthma and allergy causes in your home.

 By using natural and plant-based cleaning products, you greatly minimize the exposure your family and pets will have to toxic and harsh chemicals.
 The toxic and harsh chemicals in commercial cleaning products can be carcinogenic, endocrine disruptive, and dangerous to your nervous and immune systems.
 Some common and instant reactions when using toxic cleaning products can be: